NickvanOort/codestyle/docs/abstract_code.md

         """Calculate loyalty scores without hardcoding."""
         # ... calculation code ...

-        # ABSTRACTION: We reference column names from settings
+        # ABSTRACTION: We reference column names from settings instead of hardcoding!
         # This means we can change a column name in ONE place
         # rather than hunting for all occurrences in the code!
         self.author_stats = self.df.groupby(self.loyalty_settings.author_column).agg(